Wielkopolska Region - Greater Poland Tourism Organization, Poland

 For Wielkopolska, being part of the Be.CULTOUR Community means building a network of knowledge, sharing ideas, and seeking inspiration from Europewide to boost tourism locally.

 Photo by Jacek Cieślewicz

 Current strategic planning

-Since 2016 the Piast Trail has been managed by the Piast Trail Tourism Cluster, established by a group of local governments, with the partnership of the Greater Poland Tourism Organisation.
+Since 2016 the Piast Route has been managed by the Piast Route Tourism Cluster, established by a group of local governments, with the partnership of the Greater Poland Tourism Organisation.
 Together we implement the vision of a coherent tourist product, shape promotion and brand management.
 There is an ongoing project to develop a common communication strategy, however, there is no master plan for the trail yet.
-The main objective is to make the Piast Trail the best recognised cultural tourism trail in Poland, establish direct links between the heritage and local economy and make that heritage comprehensible for European tourists.
+The main objective is to make the Piast Route the best recognised cultural tourism trail in Poland, establish direct links between the heritage and local economy and make that heritage comprehensible for European tourists.

 Ideas and future perspectives

 The main focus is to strengthen cooperation and bonds between all the stakeholders involved in the trail activities, promote a synergy effect and – based on the knowledge acquired by participating in Be.CULTOUR – to reshape its image, introduce innovative storytelling solutions and new tourist offers based on cultural heritage.
 It is crucial to make the trail an important element of local identity and be inclusive towards the local population and business by encouraging their involvement in the tourism economy.

 Photo by Marek Jankowski